where to buy a book

-First, scroll down past the photo to browse the list and see whether any of my favorite indie bookstores are close enough to you that you could pay them a visit.
+First, scroll down to browse the list and see whether any of my favorite indie bookstores are close enough to you that you could pay them a visit.
 Or maybe pick one or two from the list, get in touch with them, and ask about their ordering process.
 If you do order remotely, you’ll still be supporting a local, independent bookstore, even it it’s not in your own town.

 But if you’d rather jump online and do your book ordering right away, may I suggest visiting the website of our friends at the Village Lights Bookstore in Madison, Indiana.
 They have a robust book-search and book-ordering page, where I even found a book I’d been hunting for years and had been unable to find anywhere else.
 If you go this route, you’ll be supporting a wonderful small-town bookshop and their delightful bookstore cats.

 Or, as another alternative, but still without resorting to Amazon, you might want to try the Bookshop.org website.
-It showcases reading lists, hosts online storefronts for both indie bookshops and other bookish groups (my affiliate shop* is here), and pledges to give a hefty percentage of proceeds to all of its member bookstores.
+It showcases reading lists, hosts online storefronts for both indie bookshops and other bookish groups (my shop* is here), and pledges to give a hefty percentage of proceeds to brick-and-mortar indie bookstores.

 In an ongoing search for cozy home-away-from-home spots, I’m always on the lookout for delightfully independent bookshops.
 And, to help you in your search for the same, I’ve compiled (and continue to add to) this list of my favorite U.S. shops that sell new, used, and new-and-used books.

 The list below is arranged alphabetically, but if you’d prefer, I’ve also arranged the list by city & state.
 As my husband and I continue to travel and discover wonderful new-to-us bookstores, I’ll add them to the list.

 Whenever you find yourself close to one or more of these, be sure to stop in for a visit!